hooperbill/fan-daemon/README.md

 # jetson fan control daemon
-Fan control daemon for the Nvidia Jetson Nano
+Fan control daemon for the Nvidia Jetson Nano.
+Written in C++ to reduce the memory usage.

 ## Requirements: